-The employee survey cost is, quite naturally, a key consideration for any prospective buyers.
-And there is huge variance and diverse options to cosnider when you're looking to introduce a survey.
-The amount of employees, desired methodology, preferred tech, complexity and geography of the organisation are all determining factors that can have a large bearing on the overall cost.
+Employee survey pricing is, quite naturally, a key consideration for any prospective buyers.
+And there is a huge variance and diverse options to consider when you're looking to introduce a survey.
+The number of employees, desired methodology, preferred tech, complexity, and geography of the organisation are all determining factors that can greatly impact the overall cost.

 While we can’t predict exactly what you’ll pay, we’ve applied our knowledge of the employee survey market to put together a guide.
 This should give you a good insight into what kind of functions and features you could get for your budget.